ldi-github/shirates-core/doc/markdown/in_action/filtering_tests_with_priority/must_should_want.md

 ### testrun.properties

-You can set filters to determine if the group should(or should not) be executed when the test executed.
+You can set filters to determine whether the group should(or should not) be executed when the test executed.
 Set priority filter off to skip the priority group.
 For example, you can set filters as follows.

 ```
 ## Priority filter --------------------